 I’m continuing a series in which I read my doctoral friends’ dissertations and share my favorite parts.
 This episode features Paige’s work.
 She interviewed and observed a dozen teachers about their decisions in picking models of teaching.

 In excerpts from Paige’s interviews, it’s remarkable how very fixed some educators’ mindsets are.
 They repeatedly say what “kind of person” they are or aren’t.
-This reflects a belief that, while maybe some teachers can use a particular strategy, they can’t since they’re just not that kind of person.
+This reflects a belief that, while maybe some other teacher can use a particular strategy, I cannot since I’m just not that kind of person.
+Yuck.

 - “In fact, several teachers described themselves as decisively not creative.” (p154)

 - “Two participants said that they simply do not possess a lot of humor.” (p104)

 - “One teacher noted how she does not contribute to professional conversations, ‘I definitely am not the one to raise my hand and contribute…'” (p100)

 These comments fascinated (and frustrated) me.
 I can’t imagine a teacher accepting those kinds of beliefs from a student!

 - “Oh it’s ok Juan, you’re just not a creative person.”

 - “You know, Sarah, you just don’t have a sense of humor.”

 - “No big deal, Frances, you’re just not the type who contributes to discussions!”